XevoLab/md-polls/README.md

 ## Setup steps

+Create a DynamoDB table called *polls* and with primary key *ID* in the eu-central-1 region (Frankfurt) These are the default values, that can be edited once you download the source code.

-Create a .env file in the project root with your AWS access keys
+Create a .env file in the project root (or set some envirnment variables) with your AWS access keys

 	AWS_ACCESS_KEY_ID=Your access key
 	AWS_SECRET_ACCESS_KEY=Your secret access key